Illinois homeschool tax credit guide for parents

 middle-eastern-boy-reading-by-tent-warm-ambiance.jpg

-Taking your child’s learning into your own hands through homeschooling is a meaningful commitment, and sometimes, a big investment too.
-Books, materials, and extra lessons can stretch your budget quicker than you might expect.
-Thankfully, Illinois offers an Education Expense Credit to help families at tax time.
+Taking your child's learning into your own hands is a meaningful commitment, and sometimes a big investment too.
+Books, materials, and extra lessons can stretch your budget faster than you'd expect.
+Illinois offers one form of relief at tax time: the Education Expense Credit, which homeschool families can claim.

 What is the Illinois Education Expense Credit?

-The Illinois Education Expense Credit allows parents to claim a portion of what they spend on qualifying K-12 education expenses each year.
-Whether your child learns at home, attends a private school, or is enrolled in a mix of programs, certain costs like tuition, book rentals, and lab fees can count toward this credit.
+The Illinois Education Expense Credit lets parents claim a portion of what they spend on qualifying K-12 education expenses each year.
+Whether your child learns at home, attends a private school, or does a mix, certain costs like tuition, book rentals, and lab fees can count toward the credit.

-While it won’t cover every dollar you spend, this credit can help stretch your homeschooling budget further and reduce your tax bill, helping you keep more of what you earn.
-The following sections will break down who can claim it, which expenses qualify, and how to make sure you’re getting the most out of this helpful support.
+It won't cover every dollar you spend, but it can stretch your homeschooling budget and trim your state tax bill.
+The sections below break down who can claim it, which expenses qualify, and how to get the most out of it.

 Who qualifies for the Education Expense Credit?

-• Your child must have been a full-time student during the tax year.
+• Your child was a full-time student during the tax year.

-• They must be under the age of 21 at the end of the school year.
+• They were under age 21 at the end of the school year.

-• They must have attended a qualifying Illinois school—this includes public, private, or home schools that follow state truancy laws.
+• They attended a qualifying Illinois school.
+This includes public, private, or home schools that follow state truancy laws.

-• Married parents filing jointly must have a federal adjusted gross income under $500,000.
+• Married parents filing jointly need a federal adjusted gross income under $500,000.

 What kinds of expenses count?

-Knowing exactly what you can and can’t claim makes the Illinois Education Expense Credit much easier to navigate.
-Here’s a quick breakdown for homeschool families:
+Knowing exactly what you can and can't claim makes the credit much easier to navigate.

 Expenses you can claim